ntsikim/Udacity-project1/Readme.md

 Exploratory Notebook:

-This notebook showcases the analysis conducted in response to the questions outlined in the title.
-It serves as an exploratory tool to delve into the dataset and extract insights relevant to the questions posed.
-It utilizes markdown cells to provide a structured walk-through of the analytical process, offering clear explanations and insights for each step.
+Three notebooks are provided to present the analysis conducted on the questions outlined in the title.
+Each notebook serves as an exploratory tool to delve into the dataset, focusing on the specific inquiries indicated in the notebook titles.
+Markdown cells are utilized throughout the notebooks to guide through the analytical process and provide insights into individual steps taken during the exploration.
 ## <a name="_results"></a> Results

-Stay tuned for the project results and insights, as we aim to contribute valuable perspectives on fostering diversity and inclusion in the developer community.
+The main findings of the code can be found at the post available [here](https://medium.com/@ntsikelelomyesi43/3872c73a74a9).

+## <a name="_Licensing, Authors, and Acknowledgements"></a> Licensing, Authors, and Acknowledgements

+Please attribute the data to Stack Overflow when using it.
+The data's licensing and additional descriptive details can be accessed via the Kaggle link provided [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+Apart from that, you're welcome to utilize the code provided here in any way you see fit!